How Upgradation Works in Round 1 and Round 2 of NEET Counselling 2026: Mechanics, Traps, and Strategy

 Compressed counselling calendar

-MCC Round 2 choice filling: Late August to early September 2026.
+2choice filling: Late August to early September 2026. - MCC Round

-MCC Round 2 reporting deadline: End of September 2026.
+2reporting deadline: End of September 2026. - MCC Round

 The compressed 7-week timeline from Round 1 registration through Round 2 reporting forces fast decisions.
 Plan the upgradation strategy before NEET result week.